Young, old or somewhere in the middle, they‘re united by a passion to foster democratic engagement.

 Chris Satullo, Project Director.
 Satullo is an experienced journalist and civic engagement leader, having been a news executive at the Philadelphia Inquirer and WHYY public media and a co-founder of the Penn Project for Civic Engagement at the University of Pennsylvania.
 He also co-led the 2011 Fix Philly Districts mapping contest.
 He has recently been working with Seventy as a freelance civic engagement consultant.

-Justin Villere, Project Manager.
+Justin Villere, Chief of Staff.
 Villere has completed various freelance project management assignments with Seventy since 2016, including American Experiments and Voices of Voting, both produced during the Democratic National Convention.
 Villere previously served as the managing director of Bike & Build, a Philadelphia-based nonprofit that engaged young adults in volunteer service through long-distance cycling events.

 Corinna Wilson, Central PA Coordinator.
 Wilson has over 25 years of experience as a corporate lawyer, lobbyist and trade association and not-for-profit senior manager.
 She is also a media and communications professional, having worked in newspapers and on television; most recently, she was vice president for content and on-air host at Pennsylvania Cable Network, the “C-Span” of Pennsylvania.
 Notable among her achievements was her lead role advocating successful passage of a major overhaul of the Pennsylvania Right-to-Know law in 2008.
 She has her own consulting firm in Harrisburg, Wilson500, Inc. She is proud of co-founding the Capitol All-Stars legislative softball game and the Pennsylvania Women’s Forum.